 For this particular butternut squash chili recipe, I focused on vegetables in season.
 Not only does this chili with butternut squash taste fabulous, but it's also cheaper to make because of the vegetables in season.

 Butternut squash, like sweet potatoes, has a sweeter taste.
-Despite the sweetness, butternut squash also has a nutty taste.
-This, with the hearty kidney beans, vegetables, tomatoes, and a few secret ingredients, makes this child recipe all come together.
+Despite the sweetness, however, butternut squash also has a nutty flavor.
+This, with the hearty kidney beans (or pinto beans), vegetables, tomatoes, and a few secret ingredients, makes this chili recipe all come together.

-Although I love most beans, dark red kidney beans are one of my favorites; they have a ton of flavor.
+Although I love most beans, dark red kidney beans and pinto beans are my favorites; they have a ton of flavor.
 The best part about this recipe, however, is it all cooks in the Crockpot, or for a quicker option, check out the new Instant Pot option.

 Cutting Butternut Squash for Chili with Butternut Squash

 Sometimes, people struggle cutting butternut squash.
 To maximize the squash without wasting any squash, I always cut it into equal-sized slices.

 Then, I cut the rind closely around each slice, avoiding wasting any of the squash.
 Next, cut the butternut squash into similar bite-sized pieces, so the squash cooks evenly in the Crockpot.